EvanYo25/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

-## Part A. Plan
+## Revision
 All the settings, players, activities, and goals remain the same, but I do have more ideas to add to this device.
 Instead of showing "red" and "green" in different situations, I would also like to add "yellow" which represents that the person may be wearing a mask but not properly covering their mouth and nose.
 Also, I would also like to add some sound effects under different circumstances.

 * Green
-  ** Mask is properly worn.
-Provide a "clear" sound effect.
+  * Mask is properly worn.
+  * Provide a "clear" sound effect.
+* Yellow
-* Yellow - Mask is worn but not covering both mouth and nose.
+  * Mask is worn but not covering both mouth and nose.
+  * "Please cover your mouth and nose"
+* Red
-* Red - Mask is not worn.
-Provide a "error" sound effect.
+  * Mask is not worn.
+  * Provide a "error" sound effect.
+  * Open a box with masks in it???